ReDI-School/js-berlin-2019-fall/slides/lesson19.md

 <div id="mapid"></div>
 ```

-* And we need to give it some width, e.g by setting some CSS in the `<head>` section:
+* And we need to give it some width, e.g by setting some CSS in the HTML `<head>` section:

 ```css
 #mapid { height: 180px; }